top of page

 The Yampa Valley Bugle asked Routt County Commissioner Candidates to answer eight questions about a variety of issues.
 Here's what they said.

 In an effort to inform voters ahead of this year's Routt County Commissioner election, The Yampa Valley Bugle asked candidates to respond to eight issue focused questions in writing.
 The questions were devised through conversations with local leaders and observations about issues facing the county.
+Candidates in the race include Commissioner Tim Redmond, a Democrat, and challenger Tracy Lawton, a Republican.

 1. What is the single biggest issue facing Routt County in your view and how would you work to impact that issue as a Routt County Commissioner?